ShahruKhanHub/SiliconValleyGram/README.md

    - inserted alt text on images and aria-labels on text for a similar reason
 - Integration of react memo to prevent unnecessary rerenders and optimize performance
 - For this exercise used PropTypes to typecheck application and catch potential bugs - for larger more complex applications, TypeScript or Flow are better

+# Stretch them features

+- Create mechanism for user generated content
+- Streamline posting feature so user comments are clearer, accessible and interactive
+- Integrate testing library to catch bugs as codebase scales
+- Save users in a more scalable environment
+- Create mechanism for users to share images or change their profile image

 # Preview